notshi/aelua/trunk/jslua/README.txt

 This is an attempt to convert the aelua code to run on googles web toolkit.
 IE to run lua code inside javascript on a browser.

-This is mostly broken and only half working but looking promising as a posibility.
+This is now working, allegedly.

 All content is MIT licenesed unless explicitly stated otherwise.